 When friends and family ask us where our summer plans took us this year, I get the feeling that most are surprised when we tell them Hong Kong.
 Part of this might be due to the fact that over the years, we’ve often craved beach resort destinations, but perhaps more likely is the fact that a lot of people don’t think of Hong Kong as a family destination.

-To the first point, it is true that when the children were smaller, it was far easier to vacation in a place where we could essentially stay put, where beaches and pools seemed far more attractive than carrying diaper bags and car seats all over a new, exploration-worthy city.
+To the first point, it is true that when the children were smaller, it was far easier to vacation in a place where we could essentially stay put.
+Beaches and pools seemed far more attractive than carrying diaper bags and car seats all over a new, exploration-worthy city.
 Our children are getting older now, and for us, it was time to introduce them to the world of long-haul flights and the sights and sounds of a different culture.

-And although most people associate Hong Kong with the fast paced world of business, what made Hong Kong especially enticing to us, even in the hottest of summer months, is that it is a perfect introduction to China — it’s like dipping a toe into the larger pool: there’s an energy and metropolitan feel similar to New York City, which the kids love, while having the island climate and feel of Honolulu, but on a grander scale, and with Hong Kong’s history of British rule, there would be many Western influences.
-And, perhaps most important, there were dumplings.
+And although most people associate Hong Kong with the fast-paced world of business, what made Hong Kong especially enticing to us, even in the hottest of summer months, is that it is a perfect introduction to China — it’s like dipping a toe into the larger pool.
+There’s an energy and metropolitan feel similar to New York City, which the kids love, while having the island climate and feel of Honolulu, but on a grander scale.
+With Hong Kong’s history of British rule, there would be many Western influences.
+And, perhaps most importantly, there were dumplings.

 The food.
 This is what enticed the kids (and us!) the most.
 My daughter, in particular, insisted that during our trip she would eat nothing but dumplings.
 With that as her motivation, we were quite content to make that happen.

-Our itinerary was designed with our family in mind, which meant we had to strike a balance between the things my husband wanted to see and do, all the food I wanted to taste, and all the activities the kids would find appealing.
-We traveled to Hong Kong for about 10 days, with a side trip to Macau, which I will share with you in a later post (stay tuned), and I think we did a fairly good job of making sure we found a balance of kid activities and grown up ones.
-If anything, there was never a shortage of either attractions, and there wasn’t quite enough time to visit everything on our lists, which I suppose simply means we must return again.
+Our Hong Kong travel guide was designed with our family in mind.
+We had to strike a balance between the things my husband wanted to see and do, all the food I wanted to taste, and all the activities the kids would find appealing.
+We traveled to Hong Kong for about 10 days, with a side trip to Macau, which I will share with you in a later post (stay tuned).
+I think we did a fairly good job of making sure we found a balance between kid activities and grown-up ones.
+If anything, there was never a shortage of attractions, and there wasn’t quite enough time to visit everything on our lists.
+I suppose this simply means we must return again.
 In short, Hong Kong proved to be an ideal family vacation, and we can not recommend it enough.

-If you plan to travel Hong Kong with your family, consider the following places to stay, savor and play!
+If you plan to travel to Hong Kong with your family, this Hong Kong travel guide will help you to consider the following places to stay, savor, and play!

 Traveling as a family of four, we have come to value certain things when it comes to selecting a place to stay.
-I personally prefer staying in a hotel when we travel (although we also love staying in apartments/homes for other types of trips) – for me, vacation means not having to cook or clean, and the convenience to order room service when we are tuckered out from exploring.
-Besides, being in a another country, I want to taste everything I can, and that means finding inspiration in local foods rather than cooking it myself.
+I personally prefer staying in a hotel when we travel.
+Although we also love staying in apartments/homes for other types of trips, for me, vacation means not having to cook or clean, and having the convenience to order room service when we are tuckered out from exploring.
+Besides, being in another country, I want to taste everything I can.
+That means finding inspiration in local foods rather than cooking for myself.
 Convenient location and space are also critical!

-Hong Kong is not lacking in a plethora of accommodations – we considered all of them, from spacious apartments to a wide range of hotels in all the neighborhoods of Hong Kong.
+Hong Kong is not lacking in a plethora of accommodations – we considered all of them for our Hong Kong travel guide, from spacious apartments to a wide range of hotels in all the neighborhoods.
 We decided that the Ritz-Carlton, Hong Kong suited our needs best.
-Located in Kowloon, the Ritz-Carlton, Hong Kong occupies the top floors (floors 103-118) of the International Commerce Center (ICC), giving its occupants an unparalleled view of Victoria Harbour and the city of Hong Kong.
-With so many attractions touting views of the city, quite honestly, there was nothing better than actually sleeping and waking up to one in the world’s highest hotel!
+Located in Kowloon, the Ritz-Carlton, Hong Kong occupies the top floors (floors 103-118) of the International Commerce Center (ICC).
+This gives its occupants an unparalleled view of Victoria Harbour and the city of Hong Kong.
+With so many attractions touting views of the city, quite honestly, there was nothing better than actually sleeping and waking up to an amazing view from the world’s highest hotel!

 We found that the hotel was extremely convenient with its proximity (just downstairs) to the MTR subway (more tips below) and all the sites Hong Kong has to offer.
-Getting to and from the airport is even simple, as the MTR Airport Express stop is just downstairs and a few escalator rides away.
-If shopping is your thing, the hotel sits atop Elements Shopping Mall, which has a plethora of shops and restaurants (even an ice rink!), just in case you forget your selfie stick or designer hand bag.
+Even getting to and from the airport is simple.
+The MTR Airport Express stop is just downstairs and a few escalator rides away.
+If shopping is your thing, the hotel sits atop Elements Shopping Mall, which has a plethora of shops and restaurants (even an ice rink!), just in case you forget your selfie stick or designer handbag.